-The definition of unseaworthy according to maritime law is a little different from what it might mean in non-legal language.
+The definition of unseaworthy according to maritime law slightly differs from what it might mean in non-legal language.
 Unseaworthy does not necessarily mean that a ship can’t sail or that it is in danger of sinking.

-For example, a ship may be able to navigate waters without risk of sinking, but if a piece of equipment that a seaman has to use to do his job is not functioning properly, the ship is unseaworthy according to maritime law.
+For example, a ship may be able to navigate waters without the risk of sinking.
+Still, if a piece of equipment that a seaman has to use to do their job is not functioning correctly, the ship is unseaworthy according to maritime law.

 The Doctrine of Unseaworthiness

-If you have been injured aboard your ship and you can prove that the vessel’s unseaworthiness contributed to your accident, you can make a Jones Act unseaworthiness claim.
+If you have been injured aboard your ship and prove that the vessel’s unseaworthiness contributed to your accident, you can make a Jones Act unseaworthiness claim.

-The basic idea underlying this doctrine is that a ship owner has a duty to provide a crew with a vessel that is seaworthy.
-It is a basic right of all maritime workers.
+The basic idea underlying this doctrine is that a ship owner has a duty to provide a crew with a seaworthy vessel.
+It is a fundamental right of all maritime workers.

 Jones Act vs. Doctrine of Unseaworthiness

-If you can prove negligence on the part of your employer, the Jones Act can provide you with limited compensation for your medical bills related to the injury, including future medical bills, lost wages and lost earning capacity in the future, and pain and suffering.
+If you can prove negligence on the part of your employer, the Jones Act can provide you with limited compensation.
+This includes compensation for medical bills related to the injury, including future medical bills, lost wages and lost earning capacity in the future, and pain and suffering.

-There is a lot of overlap of those rights under the Jones Act with the Doctrine of Unseaworthiness.
-The main difference is that a claim of unseaworthiness could entitle you to even more damages than what you can get from the Jones Act.
+There is a lot of overlap between those rights under the Jones Act with the Doctrine of Unseaworthiness.
+The main difference is that an unseaworthiness claim could entitle you to even more damages than you can get from the Jones Act.

-You do not have to prove that your employer knew about the condition that made the vessel unseaworthy or that the employer was negligent.
-There simply has to be some condition of the vessel that made it unseaworthy and that contributed to your injury.
+You do not have to prove that your employer knew about the situation that made the vessel unseaworthy or that the employer was negligent.
+There must be some condition of the vessel that made it unseaworthy and contributed to your injury.